Biology Colloquium Project

 BIOL 1093, Biology Colloquium: Directed Study

-- In order to do a project, you must have already been a colloquium student for one semester and be concurrently registered in the Biology Colloquium class (Biol 1020).
+- In order to do a project, you must have already taken the Biology Colloquium class (Biol 1020).
+You may register twice for BIOL 1020 and take BIOL 1093 concurrently with the second semester of BIOL 1020.

 - Projects are worth one semester credit.